 If you want to talk to other developers, join the 💬 community chat.

 You can find the documentation, including this file itself, in the main repository of the core.horse64.org package, it's inside the docs folder.
-Feel free to suggest improvements. ⚠️ We currently ask you don't use AI-based texts or suggestions, like ChatGPT etc. ⚠️
+Feel free to suggest improvements. ⚠️ We cannot accept any text that used AI-based text generation or suggestions, like "ChatGPT" etc., see here. ⚠️

 These are maintainer checklists for all the core projects: